Updating a PostgreSQL Database Using UPSERT

 AttributeConnection.png

-In the parameters, create a new attribute called fme_db_operation and give it the value of UPSERT.
-So that we can see exactly which records we’ve updated or inserted, let’s give the attribute num_measures a value of 999.
+In the parameters, create a new attribute named fme_db_operation and set its value to UPSERT.
+So we can see exactly which records we’ve updated or inserted, let’s set the num_measures attribute to 999.

 AttributeCreator.png